 Greetings from Miranda House, an institution with long tradition of creativity, charisma and charm.
 Excellence and exuberance remain the core values of Miranda House where the faculty and students strive to give their best to the curricular, co-curricular and extra-curricular activities year after year.
-One finds a balanced and healthy mix of cultural tradition and modernity in the ethos of Miranda.
+One finds a balanced and healthy mix of cultural tradition and modernity in the ethos of Miranda House encapsulated in the Upanishadic maxim in the college logo "Swadhyayann pramaditavyam".

 Students remain at the centre of the myriad activities of the college.
 The creativity of each student is honed to develop it to its fullest potential.
-At Miranda House the emphasis is on the journey of the individual student and the celebration of her unique strengths and talents.
-Miranda House is committed to the values of providing excellence in liberal education for generations of women who aspire for the stars.
+At Miranda House the emphasis is on the journey of the individual student and celebration of her unique strengths and talents.